How To Get SOC 2 Certified: A Step-by-Step Guide

 Security

 Security is the foundation of SOC 2.
 It aims to protect systems from unauthorized access, both external and internal.
 Security controls help prevent breaches that could potentially compromise sensitive data.
-To get SOC 2 certification, businesses must implement robust security measures such as firewalls and encryption.
+To get SOC 2 certified, businesses must implement robust security measures such as firewalls and encryption.

 Availability